-From social and political research to journalism and accountancy, a degree in politics and international relations opens up a broad range of career opportunities...
+From social and political research to journalism, marketing and HR, a degree in politics and international relations opens up a broad range of career opportunities...

 Jobs directly related to your degree include:

 Jobs where your degree would be useful include:

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

 Campaigning organisations or pressure groups and UK-based charities with an international presence are particularly suitable for those wishing to pursue an international career.

 If you are a student, consider running for office in your university students' union or gaining volunteering experience through the university community and student societies.
 This demonstrates initiative and can provide leadership experience and opportunities to further develop written and oral communication skills.

 Many degree courses offer the opportunity to undertake professional work experience on a placement or sandwich year.

 Search for placements and find out more about work experience and internships.

 Politics and international relations graduates are typically employed by: